f7lipe/drivenpass-api/README.md

 ```

 ⚠️ If your .env file is set to MODE = DEV all creation routes will return an object with the information entered into the database

-### 🔥 Hot tip: If you are using Thunder Client, import the thunder_client_template.json to your Thunder Client extension and enjoy the benefits of all routes already configured.
+### 🔥 Hot tip
+If you are using Thunder Client, import the thunder_client_template.json to your Thunder Client extension and enjoy the benefits of all routes already configured.